thanh-tk/job-site-be/README.md

 `npm start`

 The server will listen on port 3000 by default.
-You can change the port by setting the PORT environment variable.
+Change the port by setting the PORT environment variable.

 Usage
 To use the API, send HTTP requests to the following endpoints:

-- api/v1/jobs: Get all jobs
+- `GET` api/v1/job/jobs?[param]: Get all jobs
-- api/v1/jobs/:id: Get a specific job
+- `GET` api/v1/job/:id: Get a specific job
-- api/v1/jobs: Create a new job
+- `POST` api/v1/job/new: Create a new job
-- api/v1/jobs/:id: Update a specific job
+- `PUT` api/v1/job/:id: Update a specific job
-- api/v1/jobs/:id: Delete a specific job
+- `DELETE` api/v1/job/:id: Delete a specific job

 The API returns JSON responses.